glesp/SmartAutoTrader/README.md

 1. Ensure the Backend API, Frontend App, and Python Service are all running.
 2. Open your browser and navigate to the frontend URL (e.g., `http://localhost:5173`).
 3. Register or log in.
-4. Browse vehicles or start interacting with the Chat Assistant on the Recommendations page..
+4. Browse vehicles or start interacting with the Chat Assistant on the Recommendations page.